jennaherdman/pandoc-tutorial-jennaallie/Pandoc TT.md

 *For some reason my computer is registered to my mom’s name.
 Anyway, irrelevant.*

 Say you want to navigate between different directories, which are arranged in a sort of narrowing hierarchy.
-This is the equivalent of opening the little folder that says Documents from your finder, expect on a deeper level, as you can make changes to the documents stored there through Pandoc.
+This is the equivalent of opening the little folder that says Documents from your finder, except on a deeper level, as you can make changes to the documents stored there through Pandoc.

 **ls** then **enter** -- This shows you what files and folders are contained in the folder you are currently in.